tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 	  git add .
     ```

 	  Git doesn't automatically track all files in the same folder where the invisible Git folder has been initialized.
 Git tracks modifications only for the files that have been "added" to Git.
 By selecting ` . ` or `--all`, you're adding all the files in the folder to Git.
-You could also type a specific file name here instead, such as `git add Home.md`, to just add one file to Git's tracking.
+You could also type a specific file name here instead, such as `git add Home.md`, to just add a specific file (rather than all files changed) to Git's tracking.

 	  {: .warning}
-    Use Git only to track text (non-binary) files.
+    Use Git only to track text (that is, non-binary) files.
 Don't start tracking large binary files, especially audio or video files.
-Version control systems really can't handle that kind of format well.
+I don't even recommend tracking Microsoft Word or Adobe PDF files.
+Version control systems really can't handle that kind of format well and your repo size will increase exponentially.
 If you use Git to manage your documentation, exclude these files through your [.gitignore file](https://git-scm.com/docs/gitignore).
 You might also consider excluding images, as they bloat your repo size as well.

 4. See the changes set in your staging area: